86Box/docs/settings/sound.rst

 Sound card to emulate.
 The *Internal* option corresponds to the onboard sound chip on machines equipped with one.

-The *Configure* button opens a new window with settings specific to the selected sound card, such as the I/O ports, IRQ and DMA channels for ISA sound cards.
+The *Configure* button opens a new window with settings specific to the selected sound card, such as the I/O ports, IRQ and DMA channels for ISA cards.

 MIDI Out Device
 ---------------